 Managed in association with Enticott Music Management

-Jeneba is grateful to Lady Robey, The Nottingham Soroptimist Trust and to The Nottingham Education Trust.
+Jeneba holds the Victoria Robey Scholarship to The Royal College of Music, studying piano with Vanessa Latarche.
+She is grateful to Lady Robey, The Nottingham Soroptimist Trust and to The Nottingham Education Trust.